-Yes - a woman facing major surgery can benefit greatly from a doula's emotional support.
+Yes - a person facing major surgery can benefit greatly from a doula's emotional support.
 The doula may or may not be in the operating room, depending on the wishes of the family and the medical staff, but either way, the doula is still there for the new mother in the recovery room.
 (Private doulas are not necessarily allowed into the Operating Room but UCSD's doulas are considered part of the team and can accompany a mother into the OR even for the surgical prep.)

 How does a mother-to-be arrange to have a Hearts & Hands doula at her birth?

-The Hearts & Hands Doula Program offers well trained volunteers, free of charge, to anyone having a baby at the UCSD Medical Centers.
-Our doulas work on-call, so there is nothing to arrange in advance - a mother can just ask the nurse to call for a doula when she gets to the hospital, or at any point during labor.
+The Hearts & Hands Doula Program offers well trained volunteers, free of charge, to anyone having a baby at the UC San Diego Medical Centers.
+Our doulas work on-call, so there is nothing to arrange in advance - a birthing person can just ask the nurse to call for a doula when arriving at the hospital, or at any time during labor.

 What training is needed to become a UCSD doula?

 Hearts & Hands volunteers are required to attend our introductory training, complete health and background screening through UCSD's Volunteer Services Department, and depending on experience, they may work with more experienced mentor doulas for a few births until they are ready to "solo".
 Certification is not required, but our doulas are held to rigorous standards and receive more training and a wider range of experience than is provided by organizations that certify doulas.

-What are the requirements for volunteering at UCSD Medical Center?
+What are the requirements for volunteering at the UC San Diego Medical Center?